HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/content_as_a_service/slct_dta_frmt_mime_type.md

 For example, specifying the parameter `mime-type=application/json` specifies the content element with the name `ibm.design.json` as the presentation component for representing your web content.

 !!! important
-    Choosing this approach has implications for how oyu manage your content.
+    Choosing this approach has implications for how you manage your content.
 The presentation component elements are part of your content.
 Adding, removing, or updating one of these well-defined elements requires you to update all related content items individually.
 Restoring previous versions of content items can require you to update the presentation component again.

 ## How to use presentation templates with the `pagedesign` query parameter